-Step 2 | Place the tongue scraper on the back surface of the tongue and gently forward, removing the thin layer of white coating.
-Repeat 10 times.
+STEP 2 | Place the tongue scraper on the back surface of the tongue and gently forward, removing the thin layer of white coating.
+Repeat 5-10 times.

-Step 3 | Rinse out your mouth and enjoy the heightened sense of freshness!
+STEP 3 | Rinse out your mouth and enjoy the heightened sense of freshness!
 You’ll be hooked quickly and wonder how you went your whole life without it!

 Note: Do not scrape so far back you begin to gag.
 Strokes should be gentle and not cause any pain.
 It should be a pleasant experience!

 BEST TIME TO TONGUE SCRAPE: Scrape the tongue twice a day.
 Once in the morning, and once in the evening.
 It is best to scrape right after brushing your teeth.